Why You Should Never Feel Guilty or Awkward About Saying ‘No’

 “These 5 pieces of consent are all equally important and necessary, so just because someone doesn’t say no, that doesn’t mean yes,” Bennett explains.
 And the onus is always on the asker or initiator to stop the situation if it’s making you uncomfortable.
 (If you are your partner are having trouble discussing exactly what consent means, PP’s video series on the topic is a helpful resource.)

-Before you even take a sip of that rosé on a date, take some time to determine your boundaries and your non-negotiables, says Keri Potts, an anti-sexual violence speaker and victims advocate at Pathways to Safety International.
+Before going on a date, take some time to determine your boundaries and your non-negotiables, says Keri Potts, an anti-sexual violence speaker and victims advocate at Pathways to Safety International.
 Then, you can lay out your expectations sooner rather than later, using active, affirmative language.

 Be clear and direct when stating your boundaries, and look them in the eyes as you talk, Bennett suggests.
 “You can also tell them what you do want to do, listing some activities you’re interested in but others you’re not,” she says, which can help the conversation go more smoothly.